facebookarchive/php-graph-sdk/docs/examples/upload_video.md

 ## Example

-> content: "Before you upload, check out the [video publishing options & requirements](https://developers.facebook.com/docs/graph-api/reference/video#publishing) for the specific video endpoint you want to publish to.",
+> **Warning:** Before you upload, check out the [video publishing options & requirements](https://developers.facebook.com/docs/graph-api/reference/video#publishing) for the specific video endpoint you want to publish to.
-> type: 'warning',

 The following example will upload a video in chunks using the [resumable upload](https://developers.facebook.com/docs/graph-api/video-uploads#resumable) feature added in Graph v2.3.